hackerde/tomlibc/README.md

 ## Limitations

-Aside from the usual bug fixes, this TOML parser does not support millisecond precision.
+Aside from the usual bug fixes, this TOML parser currently does not support millisecond precision.